underscoreBon/TotemOfUndyingDeathMessages/README.md

 | 1.20.2 - 1.20.6 | ✅ - Latest Datapack Version |
 | 1.21+ | ✅ - Latest Datapack Version |
 | Snapshots | ❔ - Due to the nature of snapshots, It is mostly a test-to-see-if-it-works basis |

+What about Bedrock?

+I do not plan to make a bedrock version of this.
+Any Addon Creator wanting to port this, reach out to me first.